 [MastersinCommunications.com] For students interested in West Virginia University’s Master of Science in Integrated Marketing Communications program, what advice do you have in terms of submitting a competitive application?

 [Chad Mezera] Our committee conducts a holistic review of each applicant and we look for several key qualifications.
 Primarily, we look at undergraduate GPA to assess their academic potential and give us some insight into how they might perform in the classroom.
 Writing is the critical skill that we look for in all application materials, especially in their statement of purpose.

 We also consider professional experience.
 Students provide resumes as part of their application.
 We expect them to connect their professional experience to the degree and their goals for graduate education.
 In their personal statement, students should explain how the degree will positively impact their careers.
 We really want to understand applicants’ motivation, what drives them and what makes them passionate about what they’re doing.
 People who are passionate and care about the outcome of their graduate school experience have a greater level of grit and determination to get through the parts that are difficult or more ambiguous.

 The personal statement is a way for us to get to know the applicant, so we encourage students to use it as an opportunity to speak to us with a genuine voice.
 We also use personal statements to place students with an introductory course instructor who we think will best support them as they make the transition into their graduate education.

-Letters of recommendation are optional, though we advise students to submit them if there are concerns in another area.
+Letters of recommendation and standardized test scores (GRE or GMAT) are optional, though we advise students to submit them if there are concerns in another area.
 We generally like to see a balance between academic and professional references.